Latkos/Latkos/README.md

 # SONGY
 Web Application (with Django backend and HTML+CSS+JS frontend) which serves as a variation of a locally played party game.
 If you want to learn more, there is a tutorial in the project's README.

+# MESSAGES API
+A Django application, which allows the user to create, edit and delete messages via REST API.
+It is deployed to Heroku.

 ## Study projects e.g.: